sonic-net/SONiC/doc/ssh_config.md

 | ports          |     Port number for SSH                                                   |     1-65535             |     22           |
 | tcp-forwarding |     enable the option of tcp forwarding for   the ssh server              |     enabled/disabled    |     enabled      |
 | x11-forwarding |     enable the option of x11 forwarding for   the ssh server              |     enabled/disabled    |     enabled      |

-This section covers the high level design of the feature/enhancement.
-This section covers the following points in detail.

-	- Is it a built-in SONiC feature or a SONiC Application Extension?
-	- What are the modules and sub-modules that are modified for this design?
-	- What are the repositories that would be changed?
-	- Module/sub-module interfaces and dependencies.
-	- SWSS and Syncd changes in detail
-	- DB and Schema changes (APP_DB, ASIC_DB, COUNTERS_DB, LOGLEVEL_DB, CONFIG_DB, STATE_DB)
-	- Sequence diagram if required.
-	- Linux dependencies and interface
-	- Warm reboot requirements/dependencies
-	- Fastboot requirements/dependencies
-	- Scalability and performance requirements/impact
-	- Memory requirements
-	- Docker dependency
-	- Build dependency if any
-	- Management interfaces - SNMP, CLI, RestAPI, etc.,
-	- Serviceability and Debug (logging, counters, trace etc) related design
-	- Is this change specific to any platform?
-Are there dependencies for platforms to implement anything to make this feature work?
-If yes, explain in detail and inform community in advance.
-	- SAI API requirements, CLI requirements, ConfigDB requirements.
-Design is covered in following sections.

 ###  1.8. <a name='Init flow'></a>Init flow